 |Accounts Available||Single and joint taxable brokerage.
 Roth, traditional, rollover and SEP IRA.
 Trust.||Individual and joint taxable accounts.
 Roth, traditional and SEP IRAs.|

 |Contact & Investing Advice||Phone support M-F. Email support 7 days per week.
 Financial advisor access available at various levels.||Phone support M-F. Email support 7 days per week.|

 Betterment and Axos are both goals-based robo-advisors.
 By this, we mean that each robo makes it easy for users to set and track financial goals through their platforms.
 Goals-based investing can help you plan for specific life events and easily evaluate whether you’re on track.

 Betterment Top Features

-- Investment management options (digital and hybrid including human financial planners)
+- Investment management options (digital and hybrid including human financial planners for additional fees)

-- Socially responsible, income, and smart beta portfolios
+- Socially responsible, income, smart beta and crypto portfolios

 - Multiple levels of features—pay for what you’ll use

 Likewise, Axos Invest Managed Portfolios offers goal-based investing options.
 This robo-advisor starts with a few common goals, including rainy day funds, retirement, building wealth, or saving for a new vehicle.
 These goals can be changed at any time, and users can add their own goals, much like with Betterment.